cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 export TMPDIR=/var/vcap/store/tmp
 bosh cf upload release --dev

-bosh cf prepare system production
+bosh cf prepare system production --release-name appcloud-dev
 # prompts for a DNS host for your CloudFoundry, such as mycompany.com
 # will generate a new IP address
 # now setup your DNS for *.mycompany.com => new IP address